 - Minnesota Transfer Curriculum (MnTC) –Discover how courses transfer satisfy general education requirements.

 - Pathways to four year degrees.
 Select "Academic Programs" and then select "Articulation Agreements with Other Colleges"

 - Transcript requests.
 If you are transferring to a MnSCU institutions (not including the University of Minnesota), your official transcript from a MnSCU institution(s) will be electronically retrieved by that institution at no cost.

-Questions about your transfer to RCTC?
+Questions about your transfer credits to RCTC?
 Email Rochester's DARS and Transfer Student Services Office